thummakarthikeya/my-classes/JAVA/Java_Theory/Inheritance/README.md

-in day35 it is telling that what is has-A relation and is-A relation int day36 it tells the super() keyword uses
+in day35 it is telling that what is has-A relation and is-A relation in  day36 it tells the super() keyword uses in  day 37 it is about this() keyword in day 38 it is about (in how many ways we can initialize the object properties ) by 5 methods in day 39 it is about about jvm in 40 it about methot chaining